npup/config-helper-rollup/README.md

     chr: (appName: string, options: IOptions) => IIntermediateResult;

-The `appName` corresponds to a plain [Rollup](https://rollupjs.org) config's _name_ property, and thus should be a string that is also a valid JavaScript identifier.
+The `appName` parameter corresponds to a plain [Rollup](https://rollupjs.org) config's `output.name` property, and thus should be a string that is also a valid JavaScript identifier.

 The options signature is